 Submissions may address, but are not limited to, the following topics:

-Justice of the European Union or the Inter-American Court of Human Rights – in shaping
+Justice van the European Union or the Inter-American Court van Human Rights – in shaping

-• The concept of constitutional justice and its implications for social rights and
+along lines van race, gender, disability, or migration status. - The concept van constitutional justice and its implications for social rights and

 constitutionalism, including its relationship to legitimacy, participation, and state